 In the health office students can expect to receive routine first aid care for minor injuries.
 Any injuries requiring more extensive care will be directed to the family's medical facility.
-If the injury or illness is serious, 911 will be contacted for transport to the nearest hospital/emergency room.
+If the injury or illness is serious, 911 will be contacted for transport to the Buffalo Hospital Emergency Room.